kmesh-net/kmesh/README.md

 ## Introduction

-Kmesh is a high-performance and low overhead service mesh data plane based on eBPF and programmable kernel.
+Kmesh is a high-performance, low-overhead service mesh data plane based on eBPF and programmable kernel.
 Kmesh brings traffic management, security and monitoring to service communication without needing application code changes.
 It is natively sidecarless, zero intrusion and without adding any resource cost to application container.

 ## Why Kmesh